aleen42/PersonalWiki/post/presentational_and_container_components/presentational_and_container_components.md

 - Better separation of concerns.
 You understand your app and your UI better by writing components this way.
 - Better reusability.
 You can use the same presentational component with completely different state sources, and turn those into separate container components that can be further reused.
-- Presentational components are essentially your app's “palette”.
+- Presentational components are essentially your app's "palette".
 You can put them on a single page and let the designer tweak all their variations without touching the app's logic.
 You can run screenshot regression tests on that page.
-- This forces you to extract “layout components” such as `Sidebar`, `Page`, `ContextMenu` and use `this.props.children` instead of duplicating the same markup and layout in several container components.
+- This forces you to extract "layout components" such as `Sidebar`, `Page`, `ContextMenu` and use `this.props.children` instead of duplicating the same markup and layout in several container components.

 Remember, **components don't have to emit DOM**.
 They only need to provide composition boundaries between UI concerns.